 Arctic Adventure (all ages) - Challenges groups to compare their survival skills with those creatures inhabiting this cold, dry, diverse region of the world.

 Animals of Pennsylvania (all ages) - Introduces students to the most well-known animal groups - reptiles, amphibians, mammals, birds, fish, and invertebrates.
 Challenges students to recognize the similarities and differences with hands-on props and live critters.

 Insects in Your World (3rd grade and up) - Using pinned museum specimens, students will review the body parts, life cycles, value, and survival adaptations of our most abundant wildlife.
 This program can include exploring time outside (depending on the season) upon request.

 Birds of Prey (3rd grade and up) - Explores the raptors that live in PA, their survival traits, and their similarities and differences.

 Reptiles (3rd grade and up) - Features reptile natural history, behavior and the importance of these animals.

 Going Batty!
 (3rd grade and up) - Promotes bat conservation by dispelling the myths about bats and promoting the fascinating facts about these creatures.

-Birds at Your Feeder (3rd grade and up) - A winter program for small groups (20 or less) to learn bird identification tips, how to use a field guide, bird physiology and how to create your own feeding stations at home or school.
+Birds at Your Feeder (3rd grade and up) - A winter program for small groups (20 or less) to learn how to identify birds by being observant and descriptive.
+Students will learn to use binoculars and practice bird-watching at our bird feeders.

 Watershed Day (4th grade and up) - Select up to 4 of the following hour-long programs: